 My last trip to Bangkok had me stuffed to the gills with all kinds of local produce.
 Foreign food distractions and occasional dalliances with mediocre local “foods” notwithstanding, my focus was on fresh tropical fruits.
 Every single day, ungodly amounts of mangosteens, durians, and rose apples were consumed.
 When people made comments about the absurdly huge volume of the fruit shells and pits in the garbage can, I just walked away, whistling, playing dumb.

-But I would be remiss if I didn’t include rambutan (say “ngo” — take the ng from the word “singer” and add a short o to it and the end result should sound something like this ) — one of the most consumed fruits here in Thailand — in my daily fruit orgy.
+But I would be remiss if I didn’t include rambutan (say “ngo” — take the ng from the word “singer” and add a short o to it and the end result should be pretty close), one of the most consumed fruits here in Thailand, in my daily fruit orgy.
 And since rambutans have started cropping up here and there in the US, I thought you might find a little commentary on this curious little red hairy fruit useful.

 Good rambutans are supposed to be red — the more vivid red, the better.
 The just-picked, fresh ones often come attached to the branch.
 However, unless you live in Southeast Asia, your rambutans most likely don’t come that way.
 No worries.
 Just pick ones that are firm with both the shells and the hairy spikes looking fresh and dark red in color.